apache/activemq-artemis/docs/user-manual/en/filter-expressions.md

 # Filter Expressions

-Apache ActiveMQ provides a powerful filter language based on a subset of the SQL 92 expression syntax.
+Apache ActiveMQ Artemis provides a powerful filter language based on a subset of the SQL 92 expression syntax.

 It is the same as the syntax used for JMS selectors, but the predefined